thundernixon/blog2017/src/pages/09-13-17-ideas-to-have-fun-with-lettering/index.md

 Here's a great tutorial on this:

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/Axihf95GNyw" frameborder="0" allowfullscreen></iframe>

+## 4.5 You can also get a little more fancy with your tools

+Once you've set up your pen, practice copying calligraphy alphabets that are made with a broad nib.
+When you try to draw something, you can usually get a sense, pretty quickly, if it was made with a flat-topped tool or not.

+If you want to go a bit further, the [Pilot Parallel Pen](http://www.dickblick.com/products/pilot-parallel-pens/) is a great pen for calligraphy.
+It's about $10, is super-smooth to write with, and is easy to refill.
+They come in multiple sizes, but my favorite version is the 6mm size.

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/JfbmcyAdU-U" frameborder="0" allowfullscreen></iframe>

+There are also some really nice pens for brush script.
+A couple that I have tried and enjoyed are the [Pentel Pocket Brush Pen](https://www.jetpens.com/Pentel-Pocket-Brush-Pen-XGFKP-A/pd/1793) and the [Molotow Aqua Pump Softliner](https://shop.molotow.com/en/alle-produkte/aqua-pump-softliner-1-mm.html).

+If you get any kind of fancier ink pens like this, it's also very much worth getting paper which is smooth and won't let the ink bleed.
+My favorite is [slightly-thick Bristol paper](http://www.dickblick.com/products/canson-xl-bristol-pads/) (I don't have much of an opinion on the specific brand).

+For ink lettering, it's best to start with pencil, then trace on thinner paper, with a felt-tip pen such as a [Micron marker](http://www.dickblick.com/products/sakura-pigma-micron-pen/) or as a level-up, the [Copic Multiliner SP](https://www.jetpens.com/Copic-Multiliner-SP-Pen-0.5-mm-Black/pd/3390).
+If you are using this approach, I find it most helpful to use a just-transparent-enough marker paper, such as [70g Canson XL Marker](http://www.dickblick.com/products/canson-xl-marker-pads/).
+This prevents ink bleed, allows you to trace from one sheet to another, and gives a really satisfying final result.

 ## 5. "Draw the skeleton" of letters and compositions, then build on top